 Mystery Men: In a before-its-time deconstruction of the superhero genre, a handful of on-again-off-again superheroes, who are actually just deeply flawed, even insane people, with no real' "superpowers" at all, attempt to investigate the death of another superhero, albeit the most jerkassy, government-sanctioned one.
 They uncover a plot far bigger, and a threat to the world itself.
 Cast members include the only girl, not quite wanting to be a mask but pressured into it by her parent, the previous owner of her hero identity, a murderous psycho who is one of the last hangers-on to the glory days, when his kind were everywhere, broken out of prison by an allied super and who memorably takes a bunch of people out with a makeshift aerosol flamethrower, and the one guy who with actual powers who should maybe put some shorts on or something if he wants to continue fighting evil today.
 Not the one you're thinking of.

 North: A young boy, tired of his dysfunctional family, goes on a heartwarming journey around the globe to find loving adults.
 A celebration of cultures everywhere, bringing across their pastimes and way of living that goes beyond making them stereotypes.
-Directed by the man who brought to us This Is Spinal Tap, Stand by Me and The Princess Bride.
+Not to mention, it was the subject of one of Roger Ebert's most memorable reviews.
+Directed by the man who brought to us This Is Spın̈al Tap, Stand by Me and The Princess Bride.